pauljrognon/bse-python-brushup-2022/index.md

 ---
 {% include navigation.html %}

 This site will host all the information and material for the brush-up.
-Credits for the material go to Miquel Torrens i Dinarès, Nandan Rao and Maxim Fedotov.
+Credits for the material also go to Miquel Torrens i Dinarès, Nandan Rao and Maxim Fedotov.

 # Sessions
 * Session 1: XX:XXAM-XX:XXAM, Room: XX.XXX.